-Although bees may be the more famous pollinators, butterflies also contribute to pollination and have some unique abilities, as well.
+Although native bees may be the more famous pollinators, butterflies also contribute to pollination and have some unique abilities, as well.

-Butterflies can fly farther distances than bees, covering more flowers.
+Butterflies can fly farther distances than local bees, covering more flowers.
 Bees often dart quickly between flowers, while butterflies gracefully flit about a garden.
-Without careful observation, it may just look like butterflies perch at random on different blooms, but in reality they are collecting pollen on their feet as they feed on nectar through their long proboscis.
+Without careful observation, it may just look like butterflies perch at random on different blooms, but in reality, they are collecting pollen on their feet as they feed on nectar through their long proboscis.

 Some butterflies are also able to break down pollen into amino acids with a special enzyme and consume the pollen as food.